lse-ds105/ds105a-project-chadgpt/docs/index.md

         Full data frame shape: 2065 x 113

     -   We received around **2065** recipes from the Reddit API, containing basic details like links, upvote ratios, post flairs, and upvote counts.
 The dataframe is raw and needs cleaning, with redundant columns to be removed
--   Prior to data cleaning, we accessed the original poster's comment, a crucial step as it contains the OP's recipe and ingredients list for us to testing our hypothesis.\
+-   Prior to data cleaning, we accessed the original poster's comment, a crucial step as it contains the OP's recipe and ingredients list for us to testing our hypothesis.
 -   Observation: We selected this subreddit under the assumption that its posts maintain a well-structured format regulated by moderators.
 However, some posts required data cleaning due to improper formatting or deletion.\
     Data Cleaning Steps:
     -   1️⃣ Filtering out posts with **non-English titles** was achieved through a custom function called "Chadtools", leveraging the Langid package.
     -   2️⃣ **Conversion** of data types to more efficient formats (such as from int64 to int16) was performed to enhance computational efficiency.
     -   3️⃣ Posts dated before August 31, 2020, were excluded.
 This decision was influenced by r/recipes' implementation of **stricter regulations from that date onwards**, resulting in more consistently formatted posts.
--   Filtered data set Example
+-   Example of the filtered data set
     -   <iframe src="df_filtered.html" style="width: 100%; height: 400px; border: 1px solid #ddd; border-radius: 5px; box-shadow: 2px 2px 5px #888;">

         </iframe>